rich-p-rich/fizzbuzz-p2/README.md

 **Keeping Score**
 - This keeps a count of the number of correct and incorrect answers the user has submitted.
 - This is based closely on the function used in the LoveMaths walk-through project on the CodeInstitute.
 I could not find a better way of doing it so adapted it to my game.
-I have noted this on in the code itself with a comment above the 'countCorrect' function.
+I have noted this in the code itself with a comment above the 'countCorrect' function.
 - In a more advanced iteration of this game, I would like the user to be able to add their username in a scoreboard; or in a timed game, this would show 'X number of correct answers in 60 seconds.'

 ![Scores and Reset](documentation/documentation-images/features_13_nextTN_scores_reset.PNG)